The Ces\`aro Value Iteration: Cesàro value iteration

-\example{ Minimizing the Cesàro mean over the transition costs yields $\bar V^\mathrm{ces}_N(x_0)=1-\tfrac{1}{N}$ for $N\geq2$ and hence $\bar V^\mathrm{ces}_\infty(x_0)=1$, which corresponds to applying the infinite-horizon optimal input $u_{02}$ at $x_0$ and then staying at $x_2$.
-The reason is that the cost of the last step becomes irrelevant for large N due to the discount.
+\example{ For the system in Fig.~\ref{Fig:Example2}, minimizing the Cesàro mean over the transition costs yields $\bar V^\mathrm{ces}_N(x_0)=1-\tfrac{1}{N}$ for $N\geq2$ and hence $\bar V^\mathrm{ces}_\infty(x_0)=1$, which corresponds to applying the infinite-horizon optimal input $u_{02}$ at $x_0$ and then staying at $x_2$.
+The reason is that the cost of the last step becomes irrelevant for large $N$ due to the discount.
 An overview of the resulting value functions is shown Table~\ref{tab:vf}.
 As a conclusion, the Cesàro mean $\bar V^\mathrm{ces}_\infty$ calculates the infinite-horizon costs \eqref{eq:finite_vs_infinite}, whereas the undiscounted value function $\lim_{N\to\infty} \bar V^1_N$ does not. }